-With this in mind, there are a number of “hacks” that executives can leverage to address the people side of their digital transformation without investing too much time and money.
+With this in mind, there are a number of “hacks” that executives can leverage to address the people side of their ERP project without investing too much time and money.
 These hacks may not be shortcuts, but they are the low-hanging fruit that can typically deliver the most value at the least cost.
 Here are three hacks that we’ve seen work very well with current and past clients:

 1. Facilitate Organizational Change Readiness Assessments